ghostersk/dark-guacamole/README.md

 # dark-guacamole
 :lipstick: A dark theme for [Apache Guacamole](https://guacamole.apache.org/).

+This guide is to add persistent CSS for docker-compose deployement
+- tested on Guacamole 1.5.5
+- if there is future update, it may require removal of the `guac_www` volumne before recreating guacamole container and repeating steps bellow
+- or you may be ok to download just latest `guacamole-x.x.x.war` from `https://guacamole.apache.org/releases`

 ## Usage
 First you need to map to volume the `/opt/guacamole` for guacamole container
 ```